mikemussaw/Windows-PowerShell/Stop Windows Services/README.md

-This script all service unnecessary services on a Microsoft Windows operating system.
+This script will stop all unnecessary services on a Microsoft Windows operating system.